ZZROTDesign/alpine-node/README.md

 This image is a base image - attempting to run this image by itself will not work.

-Inlude this image in Dockerfiles by writing
+Inlude this image in Dockerfiles by writing:

     FROM zzrot/alpine-node